whbtbowers/kernel-exploration/README.md

 During this project, I aim to explore kernel methods for data analysis in metablomics.

-This readme will be expanded upon as the project unfolds.
+This readme will be expanded as the project unfolds.